petedejoy/documentation/v2/clickstream/sources/android.md

   .putValue("revenue", "9.99"));
   ```

-Guess what?
 You have now successfully implemented your Android app!
-Now you're ready to head back to our app and start switching on some destinations.
+Now you're ready to head back to the Astronomer Clickstream UI and start switching on some destinations.

-{% include links.html %}